cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 The next step is to define the tiled copy.
 Even though Ampere supports the `SM75` (Turing) `LDSM` instructions for loading MMA fragments, there is no analogous store instruction.
 The `STSM` instructions were actually introduced for the H100 Hopper architecture (`SM90`), but only God knows why they didn't have them earlier.
 Instead, we can just do a typical vectorized copy back to SMEM.

-Funnily enough, Dao Lab takes the lazy route and uses:
+Funnily enough, the FA2 source code takes the lazy route and uses:

 ```cpp
 using SmemCopyAtomO =